postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 You must be an Editor on an API, collection, or environment, the Workspace Admin, Partner Manager, or a Super Admin to remove an element from a Partner Workspace.

-To remove an element by moving it to another workspace:
+To remove an element by moving it to another workspace, do the following:

 1. In the sidebar, select the element you want to move, then select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> > **Move**.